 Striving for better justice

 The NJC opened in 2007 as a three-year pilot.
-Practices tested in those early years are now, a decade later, part of the bricks and mortar of our work.
-Here's a snapshot of the elements that work for us and which we contend, can work in other courts and for other communities.
+Practices tested in those early years are now, over a decade later, part of the bricks and mortar of our work.
+Here's a snapshot of the elements that work for us and which we contend can work in other courts and for other communities.

 One venue, many courts, one community

 The NJC is the venue of several courts and tribunals.
 That is, our one courtroom is the venue for a Magistrate's Court, Children's Court, Victims of Crime Assistance Tribunal, and Victorian Civil and Administrative Tribunal.

-An addition, we only hear matters relating to residents of our local government area (and Aboriginal and Torres Strait Islanders with strong connections to the place and people with no fixed address who are alleged to have offended here).
+Our court only hear matters relating to residents of our local government area, including First Nations people and Torres Strait Islanders who have strong connections to the area, and people with no fixed address who are alleged to have offended here.
 This geographical approach to justice is often called 'post-code justice'.

 Embedded specialist service model

 In short, the NJC is home to case workers/clinicians employed directly by the NJC and services provided by external services who base staff at the Centre.
 Read about the benefits of our Embedded Specialist Services Model.

 Proactive crime prevention

-Unlike mainstream courts, the NJC also plays a proactive role in reducing crime from happening again or in the first place.
+Unlike mainstream courts, the NJC also plays a proactive crime prevention role.

-Our building is a community resource; that is community groups, residents and local not-for-profits can use our facilities.
+Our building is a community resource; that is community groups, residents and local not-for-profits use our facilities.
 We even run a social enterprise cafe.

 Security with a smile

-As place that's many things to many people, we do not have 'airport' security at our door.
-Rather, our security guards greet people with a smile, help people navigate the building, and are in the background unless required to step forward.
+As place that is many things to many people, we do not have 'airport' security.
+Rather, our security guards greet people with a smile, help clients and visitors to navigate the building, and are otherwise in the background unless required to step forward.

-There is always one member of the security team on patrol, including walking outside the building, and always one guard stationed on the court floor.
+There is always one member of the security team on patrol, including walking around the outside of the building, and always one guard stationed on the court floor.

 This security model supports a mix-use building.